 - In 1952, Swedish orthopedic surgeon P.I.
 Branemark discovered that titanium naturally fuses with bone, eventually switching his research focus to the mouth from the knee and hip.

-- 3 million people in the United States have implants, a number that is growing by 500,000 annually.
+- 3 million people in the United States have dental implants, a number that is growing by 500,000 annually.